marcusmcb/philips-hue-twitch-chat-control/README.md

 * 03/12/2022 - added rate-limiting to prevent user/viewer command spamming
 * 03/12/2022 - added master command list covered by this script to prevent conflicts with any other bot accounts that may be listening to the Twitch stream
+* 03/23/2022 - added morph command to the list via the 'effect' param in the hue light's state (working - needs refactoring)

 ## What You'll Need: